scharlau/polar_bears_django/README.md

                     bear.save()
             print("data parsed successfully")

 With this we can drop the data from the table, and then load it in, as required.
 We don't use any libraries for this as we want to pull specific fields from the file.
+Run the file with the command:

+        python3 manage.py parse_csv

 ## Creating Views
 We can now create views for our data so that we can see all of the bears, plus also each individual one.